-Dr. Tarasova received her MD at Kubansky State Medical University.
-She completed an Internal Medicine Residency at Yale New Haven Hospital, Saint Raphael Campus, Yale School of Medicine, New Haven, CT and an Endocrinology, Diabetes and Metabolism Fellowship at the University of Omaha, NE.
-Most recently, Dr. Tarasova has completed a Thyroid Cancer Fellowship at Memorial Sloan Kettering Cancer Center.
+Dr. Tarasova is an Endocrinologist specializing in Endocrine Oncology at Moffitt Cancer Center.
+She completed an Internal Medicine Residency at Yale New Haven Hospital, Saint Raphael Campus, Yale School of Medicine in New Haven, CT and an Endocrinology, Diabetes and Metabolism Fellowship at the Creighton University in Omaha, NE.
+Most recently, Dr. Tarasova has completed an Interdisciplinary Medical Thyroid Cancer Fellowship at Memorial Sloan Kettering Cancer Center in New York, NY.
+She also completed the Global Clinical Scholars Research Training (GCSRT) Program at Harvard Medical School in Boston, MA.
 Dr. Tarasova’s clinical interests include thyroid neoplasm, particularly diagnosis, monitoring and treatment of thyroid carcinoma (from low risk to advanced progressive forms of thyroid cancer).
 Her research interests include the role of molecular markers in diagnosing and determining the prognosis of thyroid neoplasm, risk stratification of patients with thyroid cancer and developing tools to estimate the prognosis and determine the management of patients with thyroid cancer.

 Education & Training